 Camp Lowell – Camp Lowell was based at what is now Armory Park at 6th – 7th Aves. and 12th -13th St. It was established in 1866.
 The City Park honors veterans of several wars.
 It is a popular park for children and seniors alike.

 Fort Lowell – Camp Lowell was moved outside of town in 1873 and what is now Ft.
 Lowell and Craycroft.
 As an active fort, it served as a hospital and supply depot during the Apache Wars.
 It operated until 1891, 5 years after Geronimo’s surrender.
-The site, now part of the Arizona Historical Society is an indoor/outdoor museum with ruins as well as a park for baseball, old-time and otherwise as well as a soccer field.
+Until Covid, the site was part of the Arizona Historical Society.
+Stewardship has been passed to the Presidio del Tucson, whose people are trying to bring it back.
+Ft.
+Lowell is an indoor/outdoor museum with ruins as well as a park for baseball, old-time, and otherwise as well as a soccer field.

 Ft.
 Buchanan was built in 1856.
 It was originally Camp Moore.
 In 1861 most of the troops left to fight the Civil War, leaving the fort vulnerable.
 In 1865 two surveyors, Gilbert Hopkins and William Wrightson were attacked by Chiricahua Apaches as they were headed to the fort.
 Word is that they almost made it.
 The battle for the fort was lost.
 It was the only fort captured by Apaches.
 Later, the two highest peaks in the Santa Rita Mountains were named after these men, Hopkins and Wrightson.
 It was located 1/2 mile southwest of Camp Crittendon.

 Fort Crittendon – Originally Camp Crittenden, this fort was established in 1867 three miles from Sonoita on nearby Sonoita creek after Fort Buchanan was lost to the Apaches.